 This module is designed to stimulate your interest in chemistry, and to increase your knowledge and understanding of chemical principles through exploring the natural and ‘synthetic’ world.
 You will study important concepts in physical, inorganic, organic and biological chemistry and explore how these concepts shape our understanding of the world around us.

 The module is delivered entirely online; audio, video and interactive activities are integrated throughout the module texts.
-The module is based on ten topics with a particular focus on the two main themes underlying the module: chemistry in the natural world, and chemical reactivity: molecular design and synthesis.
+The module is based on ten topics with a particular focus on the three main themes underlying the module: chemistry in the natural world, and chemical reactivity: molecular design and synthesis.
 An understanding of the chemical processes that take place in the natural world, the focus of the first theme, is vital for the development and production of modern materials, medicine, and so on, the focus of the second theme.
 Key to both is an understanding of the structure of molecules and materials, and so this is explored in a third theme, related to structural determination.